Understanding CrowdStrike Holdings's Unusual Options Activity | Benzinga

 Understanding CrowdStrike Holdings's Unusual Options Activity

-Shares of CrowdStrike Holdings (NASDAQ:CRWD) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $252.48.
+On Thursday, shares of CrowdStrike Holdings (NASDAQ:CRWD) saw unusual options activity.
+After the option alert, the stock price moved up to $264.54.

 - Sentiment: BEARISH